joelhawksley/identity/components/slides.md

 end
 ```

-^ And add a step to validate our component before we render it.
+^ And add a step to validate our component

+^ S before we render it.

 ^ PAUSE